 Contact(s): Anne Reis, DNR Voluntary Public Access and Habitat Incentive Program Coordinator, 608-279-6483

-Enrolled landowners can earn income through opening their property to year-round public hunting, fishing, trapping and wildlife observation.
+Enrolled landowners earn income in return for opening their land to year-round public hunting, fishing, trapping and wildlife observation.

 Lease rates vary by land cover, ranging from $3/acre for agricultural land, $10/acre for grassland or wetland and $15/acre for forest land.
 VPA leases will expire on Aug.
 31, 2020.
 Landowners participating in other conservation programs are encouraged to apply, including:

-VPA landowners reported very high overall satisfaction with the program in 2016.
-Little is required for enrolled landowners beyond providing for public access.
+Landowners who enroll their land in VPA-HIP report very high overall satisfaction with the program, and little is required beyond providing for public access.
 Under state statute, landowners are generally immune from liability for injuries received by individuals recreating on their lands.
-DNR provides compensation for damages to property or crops that occur as a result of opening land to public access.
+In addition, the Department of Natural Resources provides compensation for damage to property or crops that occur as a result of opening land to public access.

 Visit the updated VPA-HIP website to find out more information and to apply to enroll in the program.
 Interested landowners should contact Anne Reis, DNR VPA-HIP Coordinator, for more information at 608-279-6483 or via email at Anne.Reis@wisconsin.gov.

-For more general information regarding VPA-HIP, search the DNR website, dnr.wi.gov, for keyword "VPA".
+For more general information regarding VPA-HIP, visit dnr.wi.gov and search keyword "VPA".